psf/black/docs/compatible_configs.md

 )
 ```

-Although, while this style is PEP 8 compliant, pylint will raise
+Although, while this style is PEP 8 compliant, Pylint will raise
 `C0330: Wrong hanging indentation before block (add 4 spaces)` warnings.
 Since _Black_
-isn't configurable on this style, pylint should be told to ignore these warnings via
+isn't configurable on this style, Pylint should be told to ignore these warnings via
 `disable = C0330`.

-Also, since _Black_ deals with whitespace around operators and brackets, pylint's
+Also, since _Black_ deals with whitespace around operators and brackets, Pylint's
 warning `C0326: Bad whitespace` should be disabled using `disable = C0326`.

-Plus, as usual, pylint should be configured to complain about lines that surpass `88`
+Plus, as usual, Pylint should be configured to complain about lines that surpass `88`
-characters via `max-line-length == 88` so pylint will respect _Black_'s default.
+characters via `max-line-length == 88` so Pylint will respect _Black_'s default.

 ### Formats